jcranmer/idna-uts46/README.md

 ## API

-### `uts46.toAscii(domain, options={transitional: false, useStd3ASCII:false })`
+### `uts46.toAscii(domain, options={transitional: false, useStd3ASCII: false, verifyDnsLength: false })`

 Converts a domain name to the correct ASCII label.
 The second parameter is an optional options parameter, which has two configurable options.
 The `transitional` option controls whether or not transitional processing (see the IDNA mess for dummies section for more details) is requested, defaulting to false.
 The `useStd3ASCII` option controls whether or not characters that are illegal in domain names per the DNS specification should be omitted.
-Both of the latter parameters are optional and should be omitted for most users.
+The `verifyDnsLength` option controls whether or not the resulting DNS label should be checked for length validity (i.e., no empty components and not too long).
+The options parameter and its associated fields are all optional and should be omitted for most users.

 ```js
 uts46.toAscii('öbb.at'); // 'xn-bb-eka.at'